yucel1993/Java-Script/GuessTheNumber/README.md

+# Number Guess Game in JavaScript

+This is a simple JavaScript game that simulates a "Number Guess Game".
+The game is about the player trying to guess a randomly selected number.

+## Installation

+To install this game, you need to follow these steps:

+- Download the files index.html, style.css and script.js from this repository or clone it with the command `[git clone https://github.com/yourusername/RockPaperScissors-JavaScript.git](https://github.com/yucel1993/Java-Script.git)`.
+- Open the file index.html in your preferred browser.
+- Have fun playing!

+## Instructions

+The game is very easy to play.
+Just follow these steps:

+- The game randomly generates a secret number between 1 and 10.
+- The player's task is to guess the number by entering their guess in the input field.
+- After each guess, the game gives the player feedback on whether their guess was too high or too low.
+- If the player correctly guesses the number, the game ends and the player wins.
+- If the player runs out of guesses, the game ends and the player loses.
+- The game also shows the number of remaining tries of the player.
+The tries start at 3 and decrease by one with each incorrect guess.
+- If the player wants to start a new game, they can click on the "New Game" button, and the game will restart with a new secret number.

+## License

+This game is licensed under the MIT license.
+For more information, see the file LICENSE.md.

 ## Welcome to JavaScript  Repository! 👋

 Thank you for visiting my projects!
 I'm thrilled to have you here, and I hope you find it interesting and helpful.